-The Bemidji Community Arts Council, Inc. was established in 1970.
-In 1981 it merged with another group to form the Bemidji Community Art Center and made its home in the Historic Carnegie Library in downtown Bemidji on the shores of Lake Bemidji.
-For more information about the Carnegie building, see the Building History For more information about Bemidji see Our Neighborhood.
+Watermark has its roots in the Bemidji Community Arts Council (BCAC) which was established in 1970.
+In 1981 BCAC merged with another group to form the Bemidji Community Art Center and made its home in the Historic Carnegie Library downtown Bemidji.